dikortis/LetsTalkETC/Episodes/Episode_14.md

-and what your scribing is like this exploit that exists on central banks that like i can have swagga have an excellent it's just yeah I mean it's basically what it is it's like oh well
+and what your scribing is like this exploit that exists on central banks that like i can have swagga have an excellent it's just I mean it's basically what it's like oh well
 I'm gonna go this is what happen 2008 it and it'll probably happen again in my opinion in many places oh my goodness